MicrosoftDocs/visualstudio-docs/mac/azure-functions.md

 The new project contains the following files:

-* **HttpTrigger.cs** – This class contains boilerplate code for a HTTPFunction.
+* **HttpTrigger.cs** – This class contains boilerplate code for a HTTP-triggered function.
 It contains a **FunctionName** attribute with the function name, and a trigger attribute, **HttpTrigger**, that specifies that the function is triggered by a HTTP request.
 For more information on the function method, refer to the [Azure Functions C# developer reference](https://docs.microsoft.com/azure/azure-functions/functions-dotnet-class-library) article.
 * **host.json** – This file describes the global configuration options for Functions host.
 For an example file and information on the available settings for this file, see the [host.json reference for Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-host-json).
 * **local.settings.json** – This file contains all the settings for running functions locally.
 These settings are used by the Azure Functions Core Tools.
 For more information, see [Local settings file](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local#local-settings-file) in the Azure Functions Core Tools article.